mrkev/clocktower/README.md

     [ ] Custom events
     [ ] iCal support
     [ ] Good printing styles
+    [ ] Support for terms other than FA14

 ### Would be cool but wont happen for some time